fafadalilian/UX-Research-Portfolio/Drone Design Project/README.md

 | Rudder power at 0-1 Hz | Turn guidance input size |
 | Rudder power at 2-3 Hz | Turn stabilization input size |

+### Analysis

+    - To find the important behavioral and biometric measures associated with learning as well as the moderating effect of cognitive ability, a **mixed model regression** was used with participants modeled as random effects, behavioral and affective measures as independent variables, and performance as the dependent variable.

+     - To examine how practice affects task completion times and how increasing difficulty levels affect performance, pairwise paired t-tests were performed.

 ## Results and Discussion